RealityETH/subjectivocracy/design.md

 ## Adding other governance features

 In principle the same process can be adapted to handle other upgrades of the system, based on technical changes.
 However, governance features often present opportunities to steal a much greater proportion of the "unforkable" assets controlled by a system than a single whitelisted oracle, so the ratio at which such assets become unsafe is potentially lower than with enshrined oracles.
 A system that does not need to be upgraded and only uses the forking process to govern its enshrined oracles will therefore be able to support more such assets safely than one which shares the process to allow arbitrary upgrades.

+If the L2 system and its ability to get messages to L1 is not trusted, we need a forkable instance of reality.eth on L1 to handle governance.
+This has the variations that it has a record of its parent, and can be made to import questions from the parent.
+On forking, the fork manager will transfer the balance held by the parent reality.eth instance to the two child instances before notifying each of its respective result.
+Users can import their questions to the child instances to claim any funds they are owed.

 ## Next steps